ariannagbasha/twitter-clone/README.md

    - We have assigned roles, pretty well on the basis of everyone's strengths
    - The team was well-balanced
    - Team AWESOME OUT!
-8. ADVANCED FEATURE: GOOGLE LOGIN
+8. ADVANCED FEATURE: GOOGLE LOGIN-5pts

 ## Submission